Neural network identifiability for a family of sigmoidal nonlinearities: Introduction

 \end{itemize} \end{enumerate} It can be verified that $\sim_{\pm}$ is an equivalence relation on $\mathscr{N}_{A1}^{D_{in},D_{out}}$.
 Networks $\mathcal{N}$, $\widetilde{\mathcal{N}}$ such that $\mathcal{N}\sim_{\pm}\widetilde{\mathcal{N}}$ are said to be \emph{isomorphic up to sign changes}.
 The permutations $\gamma_\ell$ reflect the fact that the ordering of the neurons in the hidden layers $1,\dots,L-1$ is not unique, whereas the freedom in choosing the signs $\epsilon^\ell_j$ reflects that $\tanh$ is an odd function.
 It can be verified that any two networks isomorphic up to sign changes give rise to the same map under the $\tanh$ nonlinearity, so $\sim_{\pm}$ is compatible with $(\mathscr{N}_{A1}^{D_{in},D_{out}},\tanh)$.
 The crux of Fefferman's result therefore lies in proving the converse statement, namely that two networks giving rise to the same map with respect to $\tanh$ are necessarily isomorphic up to sign changes.
 This is effected by the insight that the depth, the layout, and the weights and biases of a network $\mathcal{N}\in \mathscr{N}^{D_{in},D_{out}}_{A1}$ are encoded in the geometry of the singularities of the analytic continuation of $\outmapNOadap{\mathcal{N}}{\tanh}$.

 We note that Fefferman distilled the precise conditions of Assumptions \ref{ass:FeffGen} from his proof technique, in order to define a class of neural networks that is, on the one hand, sufficiently small to guarantee identifiability, and on the other hand, sufficiently large to encompass ``generic'' networks.
-Indeed, if we consider the network weights and biases $(W^1,\theta^1,\dots,W^L,\theta^L)$ as elements of the space $\R^{D_{1}\times D_{0}}\times \R^{D_{1}}\times\dots\times\R^{D_{L}\times D_{L-1}}\times \R^{D_{L}}$, then Assumptions \ref{ass:FeffGen} rule out only a set of measure zero, and hence $\mathscr{N}^{D_{in},D_{out}}_{A1}$ with the $\tanh$ nonlinearity satisfies a universal approximation property (e.g., in the sense of Cybenko \cite{Cybenko1989} and Hornik \cite{Hornik1989}).
-In the contemporary practical machine learning literature, however, a network satisfying Assumptions \ref{ass:FeffGen} would hardly be considered generic, as part (i) of Assumptions \ref{ass:FeffGen} implies that all biases are non-zero, and part (ii) imposes full connectivity throughout the network.
+Indeed, if we consider the network weights and biases $(W^1,\theta^1,\dots,W^L,\theta^L)$ as elements of the space $\R^{D_{1}\times D_{0}}\times \R^{D_{1}}\times\dots\times\R^{D_{L}\times D_{L-1}}\times \R^{D_{L}}$, then Assumptions \ref{ass:FeffGen} rule out only a set of measure zero.
+In the contemporary practical machine learning literature, however, a network satisfying Assumptions \ref{ass:FeffGen} would hardly be considered generic, as Part (i) of Assumptions \ref{ass:FeffGen} implies that all biases are nonzero, and Part (ii) imposes full connectivity throughout the network.

 Indeed, Fefferman remarks explicitly that it would be interesting to replace Assumptions \ref{ass:FeffGen} with minimal hypotheses, and to study nonlinearities other than $\tanh$.
 The present paper aims to address these two issues.
 Characterizing the fundamental nature of conditions necessary for identifiability with respect to a fixed nonlinearity, even a simple one such as $\tanh$, is likely a rather formidable task.
 In fact, the minimal identifiability conditions may generally depend on ``fine'' properties of the nonlinearity under consideration, and it is hence unclear how much insight can be obtained by having conditions that are specific to a given nonlinearity.
 We will thus be interested in an identification result with very mild conditions on the weights and biases of the neural networks to be identified, while still accommodating a broad class of nonlinearities.